ThothLogos/imgtkr/README.md

 - __Server TODOs:__

-  - Cleanup on startup for potential tempdir orphans
-  - Allow client to request a specific historic zip by name
-  - Need to trap server's failure and do cleanup/graceful shutdown.
-  - Can we simplify the shared volume situation?
-Does nginx even need modification now?
   - Stress test, run the client script with hundreds of requests - try to double/triple-run before conclusion, etc.

  ### Client-side